Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 2. Have clear instructions for how to complete the paper form [@kopper_survey_2021]
    - Make sure to not only have overall instructions at the top of the form but also have explicit instructions for how each question should be completed
       - Where to write answers (e.g., not in the margin)
-      - How answers should be recorded (e.g., YYYY-MM-DD, or 3 digit number)
+      - How answers should be recorded (e.g., *YYYY-MM-DD*, 3 digit number)
       - How many answers should be recorded (e.g., circle only one answer, check all applicable boxes)
       - How to navigate branching logic (e.g., include visual arrows)
 3. Only ask for one piece of information per question to reduce confusion in interpretation

 Once your tool is created, you will want to pilot the instrument with your team for data issues (see Figure \@ref(fig:fig10-5)).
 Using the feedback collected, edit your tool as needed before sending it out into the field.

 Last, unless paper data it is collected using a machine-readable form, it will need to be manually entered into an electronic format during the data capture phase.
-While we will talk about data entry specifically in Chapter \@ref(capture), this point in instrument creation is a great time to create an annotated instrument [@neild_sharing_2022].
+While we will talk about data entry specifically in Section \@ref(#capture-paper), this point in instrument creation is a great time to create an annotated instrument [@neild_sharing_2022].
 This includes taking a copy of your instrument and writing the associated codes alongside each item (i.e., variable name, value codes).
 This annotated instrument can be useful during the data entry process and serve as a linking key between your instrument and your data dictionary (see Figure \@ref(fig:fig10-7)) [@hart_florida_2018].

 <div class="figure" style="text-align: center">
 <img src="img/annotated_instrument.PNG" alt="Annotated instrument from The Florida State Twin Registry project" width="80%" />